-The obverse side of the Mexican 20 Gold Peso Azteca coin depicts the Aztec Calendar Stone.
+The Aztec Calendar Stone is depicted on the obverse side of each 20 Peso gold coin.
 Also known as the Sun Stone, it is believed to have been carved during the reign of the 6th Aztec monarch in 1479.
 Dedicated to the sun as the principal Aztec deity, it is a large ceremonial object that served as an astronomical/astrological guide.
-The coin's denomination (Vente Pesos = 20 Pesos) and gold weight (15 grams) are inscribed underneath the stone.
+The face value of the Mexican Gold 20 Pesos ("Vente Pesos") is inscribed underneath the stone image along with the gold weight (15 grams).

 Mexico carried out a monetary reform in 1905 that resulted in the introduction of many new coins in the years that followed.
-The Mexican Mint issued the 20 Peso Azteca gold coins without interruption between 1917 and 1921.
-In 1959, Mexican Gold Aztecas were briefly produced again (13.000 coins) but all coins produced thereafter are restrikes.
-Since the restrikes are dated 1959 as well, they are virtually indistinguishable from the official 1959 strikes.
+The Mexican Mint (Casa de Moneda de México) issued the Gold 20 Pesos without interruption between 1917 and 1921.
+In 1959, 20 Pesos gold coins were briefly produced again (13,000 coins) but all coins produced thereafter are restrikes.
+Since the restrikes of the Mexican 20 Peso gold coins are dated 1959 as well, they are virtually indistinguishable from the official 1959 strikes.

-Modern restrikes numbering 1.158.414 pieces of the 20 Gold Peso Azteca were made between 1960 and 1971 (dated 1959).
-In addition, 78.000 matte restrikes were produced in 1996 (also dated 1959).
+Modern restrikes numbering 1,158,414 pieces of the 20 Peso gold coin were made between 1960 and 1971 (dated 1959).
+In addition, 78,000 matte restrikes were produced in 1996 (also dated 1959).